Supporting women to recover financially after separation

 Women and their families will benefit from a package of measures that provide expanded legal and social support to victims of family violence, and services to help families resolve family law disputes.

-The WESP includes $98.4 million in new funding for family law services and initiatives, to commence in the 2019-2020 financial year.
+The WESP included $98.4 million in new funding for family law services and initiatives, to commence in the 2019-2020 financial year.
+The Women's Workforce Participation and Economic Security Package in the 2021-2022 Budget extended funding for some measures.

-- $31.8 million in ongoing funding to existing Commonwealth-funded specialist Domestic Violence Units and Health Justice Partnerships across Australia, with an expansion of these services to include financial advice, counselling and literacy services.
+- $31.8 million in ongoing funding to Commonwealth-funded specialist Domestic Violence Units and Health Justice Partnerships across Australia and the addition of financial advice, counselling and literacy services

-- $13 million each year to the 65 Family Relationship Centres across Australia, on an ongoing basis, to help families reach agreement about splitting their property after separation, and
+- $13 million each year to Australia’s 65 Family Relationship Centres to help families reach agreement about splitting their property after separation

 - $3.3 million in new funding for the Australian Taxation Office to develop an electronic information-sharing system to give the family law court improved visibility of parties' superannuation assets when making property orders.